Updated January 26, 2021

 Energy poverty seems like a straight forward concept, but there are multiple elements or facets that contribute to energy poverty.
 To understand energy poverty, we need to understand the different elements of energy poverty that contribute to it and create it.
 A journal article, cited by numerous national reports, defines energy poverty through three facets or elements.
 The first facet is economic poverty.
 Economic poverty is the ratio between your annual household income and the amount you spend on utility bills per year, otherwise known as energy burden.
 Energy burden is the economic facet of energy poverty.

-Second there is the structural facet of energy poverty.
+Second, there is the structural facet of energy poverty.
 The structural facet of poverty refers to the building you live in and the energy efficiency of that building.
-Energy inefficiency in the home like drafty windows, poor insulation, inefficiency appliances, and faulty heating and cooling, can make energy bills a lot more expensive.
+Energy inefficiency in the home like drafty windows, poor insulation, inefficient appliances, and faulty heating and cooling, can make energy bills a lot more expensive.

 The third facet of energy poverty is behavioral.
 It results from the economic and structural aspects of energy poverty.
 Behavioral results from, “households impacted by the economic and/or structural facets of energy insecurity prompt behavioral responses to cope with these adverse conditions using approaches such as extreme energy conservation, seeking fuel assistance, and using improvisational heating alternatives such as space heaters and ovens to supply heat.”